-On this date in 1565, four men who schemed to assassinate Pope Pius IV were put to public death at the Capitol.
+On this date in 1565, three men who schemed to assassinate Pope Pius IV were put to public death at the Capitol.

 Pius was a pope of the counter-reformation; it was he who brought the Council of Trent to its conclusion.